dntuanduy-124/Weather-App/SECURITY.md

 ## Supported Versions

-I'm using Python 3.12.5 when I code and deploy this web,so this good to try it first
+I'm using Python 3.12.5 when I code and deploy this web,so this good to try it first!

 | Version | Supported          |
 | ------- | ------------------ |